 - he had taken all reasonable steps to prevent the illegal use of the property.

 Mitigation may be granted where the minimum standards for remission are not met but “there are present other extenuating circumstances indicating that some relief should be granted to avoid extreme hardship” or where the minimum standards have been satisfied but “the overall circumstances are such that, in the opinion of the determining official, complete relief is not warranted.”
 28 C.F.R. § 9.5(c).

 The Standard for Remission is High

-The standard for remission is high.
+Another problem with pursuing an administrative claim for remission is that the standard for remission is high.
 Federal regulations explicitly prohibit remission of a forfeiture unless the petitioner establishes the following: